 We note that several courts have found that the Act itself does not violate a respondent's free speech rights, as the only speech that is prohibited by the Act are threats of violence or intimidation, "which are not constitutionally protected in any event."
 Nicholson v.
 Wilson, 2013 IL App (3d) 110517, ¶ 20; McNally, 2015 IL App (1st) 134048, ¶ 17.
-According to Webster's Third New International Dictionary, intimidate means frighten, among other things.
-Although respondent called the church a "corrupt church" and its pastor "a tool of the devil" and "that this is spiritual warfare between GOOD and EVIL" (emphasis in original), there is nothing in the record of this case that shows that this conduct constituted a threat of violence.
+According to Webster's Third New International Dictionary, to intimidate means to frighten, among other things.
+Webster's Third New International Dictionary (1986).
+Although respondent called the church a "corrupt church" and its pastor "a tool of the devil" and stated "that this is spiritual warfare between GOOD and EVIL" (emphasis in original), there is nothing in the record of this case that shows that this conduct constituted a threat of violence.
 Although the pastor testified that respondent's conduct caused him to fear for his and his congregants' safety, there was no finding by the trial court that the written or spoken conduct of respondent constituted intimidation or that his written or spoken conduct constituted threats of violence.
 Respondent's written and spoken conduct was continuous for a long period of time and the written word was ultimately placed in a published book.